Veronica Taylor

-Kathleen Charlotte McInerney, known professionally as Veronica Taylor, is an American voice actress known for her dubbing work in English-language adaptations of Japanese anime, in particular for voicing Ash Ketchum and his mother Delia in the Pokémon anime for its first eight seasons.
+Kathleen Charlotte McInerney, known professionally as Veronica Taylor, is an American voice actress known for her dubbing work in English-language adaptations of Japanese anime.
+From 1998 to 2006, Taylor voiced Ash Ketchum and his mother Delia in the Pokémon anime for its first eight seasons.
 Other voices she has done include Amelia Wil Tesla Seyruun from Slayers, Sailor Pluto from Sailor Moon and Sailor Moon Crystal, Nico Robin in the 4Kids dub of One Piece, April O'Neil in the 2003 Teenage Mutant Ninja Turtles series and has voiced video game characters like Cosmos from Dissidia 012 Final Fantasy, Dissidia Final Fantasy, and Dissidia Final Fantasy NT.
 Additionally, using her real name, she is a narrator for various audio books, such as the Omen of the Stars arc from the Warriors series.

 Early life

 Taylor wanted to act professionally since she was in her first play when she was five.
 She studied acting at The Catholic University of America (CUA) and Brandeis University.
 Taylor earned a Bachelor of Arts degree in Drama from CUA in 1987 and earned a Master's degree from Brandeis in 1993.